GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Experiment

-\textbf{Evaluation Protocol} For all few-shot experiments, we adhere to a strict evaluation protocol to prevent data leakage.
-The support set is always sampled from the training split, and the query set for final evaluation is sampled from the test split.
-We report \texttt{Accuracy} for node classification, \texttt{Hits@K} for link prediction comparison with standard supervised GNNs (Hits@100 for Planetoid, Hits@50 for ogbl-collab) and \texttt{ROC-AUC} for left link prediction and graph classification tasks.
-All evaluations use the official public data splits where available.
+\textbf{Evaluation Protocol} We adhere to a strict evaluation protocol to prevent data leakage.
+The support set is sampled from the training split, and the query set for final evaluation is sampled from the test split.
+We report \texttt{Accuracy} for node classification, \texttt{Hits@K} for link prediction and \texttt{ROC-AUC} for graph classification.
+On the \texttt{Planetoid} datasets, following prior work, we create a random 70\%/10\%/20\% train/valid/test split and report \texttt{Hits@100}; the negative pool for Hits@100 is sampled uniformly and is matched in size to the test positive split.
+All other evaluations use the official public data splits where available.